venkatdas/Interview_preparation/javascript-adv-concepts/07-Protypical-Inheritance.md

 #### Protypical Inheritance

+- Prototypical inheritance is a feature in JavaScript where objects can inherit properties and methods from other objects.
+Instead of using classes (as in classical inheritance), JavaScript uses prototypes to enable inheritance.
+- Every JavaScript object has an internal link (referred to as [[Prototype]] or __proto__) that points to another object, called its prototype.
+- Through this chain, objects can access properties and methods of other objects.

+**How It Works**
+- When you try to access a property or method on an object, JavaScript first looks at that object.
+- If the property is not found, it looks up the [[Prototype]] chain until it finds the property or reaches null.
+-

+________________
 - Prototypal inheritance is a feature in JavaScript that allows objects to inherit properties and methods from other objects
 - One object trying to access the properties and methods form another object.
 -
 ![Screenshot (74)](https://github.com/venkatdas/Interview_prep/assets/43024084/fa2a6fac-89b9-48f6-af75-41fb70e1d8f0)